Tatiana of Rome

-Saint Tatiana was a Christian martyr in 3rd-century Rome during the reign of Emperor Severus Alexander.
+Tatiana of Rome was a Christian Virgin and martyr in 3rd-century Rome during the reign of Emperor Severus Alexander.

 Biography

-According to legend, she was the daughter of a Roman civil servant who was secretly Christian, and raised his daughter in the faith.
+The narrative goes that she was the daughter of a Roman civil servant who was secretly Christian, and raised his daughter in the faith.
 She became a deaconess in one of the Roman churches, tending the sick and helping the needy.
 One day she was arrested by the jurist Ulpian who attempted to force her to make a sacrifice to Apollo.
 While she prayed, an earthquake destroyed the Apollo statue and part of the temple.

 Tatiana was then blinded, and beaten for two days, before being brought to a circus and thrown into the pit with a hungry lion.
 But the lion did not touch her and lay at her feet.
 She was then sentenced to death, and after being tortured, Tatiana was beheaded with a sword on January 12, around AD 225 or 230.